Let's set things straight. Over 10% of Canadians are smokers.

 Who do Life Insurance Companies Consider a Smoker?

-Many insurers offer better rates to individuals who have been smoke-free for at least 12 months.
-Quitting not only improves overall health and reduces risks, but also leads to more favorable premiums and expanded coverage opportunities.
+They will also consider anyone who has smoker in the last year to be a smoker, which may affect you if you have just recently quit.
+On the other hand, this means individuals who have been smoke-free for at least 12 months often qualify for non-smoker rates.
+Quitting not only improves overall health and reduces risks, but also leads to more favorable life insurance rates and expanded coverage opportunities.

 - Cigars and cigarillos